Texas Veterans Land Board Loan

 - A verteran having served no fewer than 90 continuous days on active duty (including active duty for training) in the Army, Navy, Air Force, Marines, Coast Guard or United States Public Health Service (unless discharged sooner by reason of a service-connected disability); OR

 - A member of the Texas National Guard; OR

 - A reserve component military member having completed 20 qualifying years so as to be eligible for retirement; OR

 - A surviving spouse of a veteran listed as missing in action or whose death was service connected.

 - Have successfully repaid any previous VLB loan.
 A loan is considered repaid when the account has been paid in full by the original veteran purchaser or last approved assignee.
 Any other active VLB loans in programs other than the one for which application is being made must be in good standing.
 Veterans are entitled to have only one loan in each VLB program at the same time.

-Eligibility criteria on the Texas Veteran Web site can give you a preliminary indication of whether you may be eligible to participate in VLB programs.
-Final determination must be made by the VLB from supporting documentation you submit with a certification application.
+Eligibility criteria on the Texas Veteran Land Board Web site can give you a preliminary indication of whether you may be eligible to participate in VLB programs.
+The VLB will make the final determination from supporting documentation you submit with a certification application.